How you can cheaply buy an analogue camera on eBay: Step-by-step guide

 The motto here is: be patient, create a search order, and use Auction Sniper.

-Not always, but mostly you can make better bargains with a bit of patience by bidding in auctions than if you use the “Buy Now” function.
+Not always, but mostly you can get better bargains with some patience by bidding in auctions than if you use the “Buy It Now” function.

 Next, when I search for auction offers, I get the following list: